evildmp/vurt/articles/twelve-rules.rst

 The people who read applicants' CVs may encounter hundreds of them that exhibit AI traits.
 I see CVs over and over again that contain *literally the same phrases, expressions and claims*.

-It is extremely creepy to see the same language appearing in applications from people across a range of backgrounds and regions of the world, and disturbing to see individual personality and cultural difference effaced by crude AI tools.
+It is creepy to see the same language appearing in applications from people across a range of backgrounds and regions of the world, and disturbing to see individual personality and cultural difference effaced by crude AI tools.

 Only a human being will get the job you apply for, so be a human being.